Over 2 million visitors enter Edinburgh Castle annually, making it Scotland’s most visited tourist attraction.

 Edinburgh Castle’s cannon – One o’clock Gun

-One o’Clock Gun was the idea of businessman John Hewitt which got implemented in 1861.
+One o’Clock Gun was the idea of businessman John Hewitt, which was implemented in 1861.

-The gun is fired daily (except Sundays, Good Friday, and Christmas Day) at 1 pm so ships in the Firth of Forth could set their maritime clocks.
+The gun is fired daily (except Sundays, Good Friday, and Christmas Day) at 1 pm so ships in the Firth of Forth can set their maritime clocks.

-It is a major spectacle, and visitors time their Castle exploration according to One o’Clock Gun’s boom.
+It is a major spectacle, and visitors time their castle exploration according to the boom of the One o’clock Gun.

 Location: It is just outside the Redcoat Cafe.